PP144gh/physics_code/README.md

 Programs I did in my Masters or PhD in Physics.

-3_body_problem : A numerical code for solving the 3 body problem with gravitational, elastic and electric forces among the 3 bodies.
+3_body_problem : A numerical code in Mathematica for solving the 3 body problem with gravitational, elastic and electric forces among the 3 bodies.

 Lab_plot&fit_program: Work done in Laboratory classes.
 Contains a program that performs plots, histograms or fits of the experimental data.
 The development of this program was essential since we needed a high degree of personalisation in our plots.
 My group had the best grade in the class.